Contact us at 905-454-2300

 Foot care tools, equipment, and supplies used in Foot care treatment including; use of dremel, foot files, clippers, nail nippers, and foot file with disposable abrasive pad.

-Foot care techniques including; cutting nails with nippers, ingrown scissors, clippers, treating ingrown nail, treating fungal, strapping, packing, padding to prevent ingrown nails, soft, hard or seeded corn removal using corn remover tool, callous removal using safe tools including dremel, and credo blade with complete disposable plastic safety head attached to the blade.
+Foot care techniques including; cutting nails with nippers, ingrown scissors, clippers, treating ingrown nail, treating fungal, strapping, packing, padding to prevent ingrown nails, soft, hard or seeded corn removal using corn remover tool, callous removal using safe tools including rotary tools.

 CNO infection control standards, Nursing Foot care Standards, Health Canada infection prevention, and control standards in providing nursing foot care.